JiatianWang/Analyzing-Covid-Data-with-World-Happiness-Report/README.md

 ## Conclusion

 As a result off this analysis, I would like see if there is any correlation between the columns related to different life and columns that represent the spread of the virus in each these countires
 I found the factors that correlate with maximun infection rate.
-I have the all positive correlations between all of other life factors, but they are all week correlation.
+I have the all positive correlations between all of other life factors, but they are all weak correlation.